What is body neutrality, the new body positive?

 This movement, which stems from a not-so-recent term, came to prominence following an article by journalist Marisa Meltzer in an issue of New York Magazine this year.

-In other words, the people who share this movement emphasize the fact that they are determined to achieve self-acceptance, even if the road is long, and that they encourage everyone to do the same, without pressure, without self-judgment, going at their own pace.
+In other words, the people who share this movement emphasize the fact that they have the will to achieve self-acceptance, even if the road is long, and that they encourage everyone to do the same, without pressure, without self-judgment, going at their own pace.
 The "body neutrality" movement is also about breaking the incessant relationship we have with our own image.
 The idea is to focus on our overall well-being, our successes and our emotions, rather than our physical appearance, and not to force ourselves to accept ourselves, but to accept the dissatisfactions we still feel towards ourselves.
 In other words, realize that you'll never be completely satisfied with your body, and that's okay.

 Insta accounts that advocate body neutrality: